 2017 Hall of Fame Election

 The results of the 2017 Hall of Fame Election were announced on January 18, 2017.
 Three players were elected after receiving over 75% of the vote from members of the Baseball Writers Association of America: Jeff Bagwell, Tim Raines and Ivan Rodriguez.
 Before, that the results of the vote of the Veterans Committee were made public on December 4, 2016, with John Schuerholz and Bud Selig gaining admittance.
-All the successful candidates will be inducted at a ceremony to be held in Cooperstown, NY on July 30, 2017.
+All the successful candidates were inducted at a ceremony held in Cooperstown, NY on July 30, 2017.

 Eligible members of the Baseball Writers Association of America voted on a ballot comprising holdover candidates from the 2016 Hall of Fame Election and players who played their last major league game in 2011.
 The composition of the ballot, comprising 34 names, was announced on November 21, 2016.
 Three players gained election: Jeff Bagwell, Tim Raines, who was in his 10th and final year of eligibility, and Ivan Rodriguez, who became of first-ballot Hall of Famer.
 Rodriguez cleared the 75% threshold by four votes, while two other players fell just shy: Trevor Hoffman fell 5 votes short, and Vladimir Guerrero missed by 15 votes in his first appearance on the ballot.
 Both are expected to be voted in in short order and were victim of a particularly strong ballot, as many writers expressed their frustration with only being able to list ten names, as there were more players than that who were obviously qualified to have a plaque in Cooperstown.

 The two players most tainted by accusations of steroid use, Roger Clemens and Barry Bonds, both continued their steady progression and passed the 50% mark for the first time.
 Also passing the mark was Edgar Martinez, who with two years remaining was hoping to benefit from a push similar to the one that resulted in Raines's election, and Mike Mussina, another player making a slow but steady climb in the rankings.
 In contrast, Curt Schilling, who had spent the year making intemperate statements, saw his support drop significantly.